The Treasure of the Sierra Madre: Summary

-Story within a Story: The Legend of La Mina Agua Verde
+Story within a story: The Legend of La Mina Agua Verde

 Dobbs shares the legend of the Green Water Mine with Curtin, and has a premonition that he may be subject to a gold curse.
 Curtin discounts any “curse” associated with gold and holds that a person's character determines its effects; it may be used for bad or good.

 With many oil fields beginning to shut down operation in Mexico and relocate to other countries, the two men are impelled to partner with Howard to seek gold.
 Curtin is skeptical as to the old man's fitness, but Dobbs assures him that Howard is indispensable to the success of their venture, wondering if the old timer will even entertain shouldering two greenhorn prospectors.
 Howard gladly consents, and offers to invest the bulk of his savings, $200, towards the endeavor.
 Dobbs discovers that his lottery ticket has netted 100 pesos, and Curtin, in turn, collects an outstanding loan repayment with interest to the amount of $200.
 With about $600 in pooled funds, the trio depart immediately by train for the city of Durango, in the Mexican interior.

 In Durango, Howard selects a promising region in the remote Sierra Madre Mountains to search for gold.
 Purchasing supplies and pack animals in local villages they begin their ascent.
 Dobbs and Curtin are staggered by the hardships they experience in wilderness travel.
 Several promising sites are tested, but show only traces of gold.
 The two inexperienced men begin to despair and consider quitting.

 Howard suddenly begins to berate his companions, disparaging their pessimism and ignorance.
 The old man's outburst is such that Dobbs and Curtin suspect he has gone mad.
 Listening to him, they begin to grasp what he is saying: the keen-eyed miner recognizes that the terrain is laden with placer gold.

 An excavation site is selected and the base camp is situated over a mile away for security.
 The men intend to pose as professional game hunters seeking commercial hides.
 The approach to the diggings are carefully camouflaged with boulders and trunks.
 The local people take little interest in their activities and do not molest them.
 They establish a placer gold operation, using a sluice box, with the water hauled to the apparatus by burros from a nearby creek.
 Driven by entrepreneurial self-interest, Dobbs and Curtin work to the limits of their endurance.
 The gold accumulates slowly but surely.

 As the fortune piles up, the prospectors' class identity shifts.
 With property to defend, they adopt a bourgeois outlook, suspicious of the have-nots.
-They cease to be proletariats.
+They cease to be proletarians.
 Even as the men share the same hardships, they do not forge friendships, merely alliances for profit.
 Their willingness to rescue a partner in distress is self-serving: the loss of one man to death or injury could cripple the profitable enterprise.